ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/008-broadcast-to-periscope.md

 On Facebook, a recording of your Live broadcast is now a post on where ever your stream was posted—Profile, Page, Group, etc. Facebook does this automatically.

-<samp>{% inlineicon visible 15 inverted %}View Post{% endinlineicon %} View Post</samp> - click to reveal the post in your default web browser.
+<samp>{% inlineicon visible 15 inverted %}Trash Button{% endinlineicon %} View Post</samp> - click to reveal the post in your default web browser.

 <samp>{% inlineicon trash 15 inverted %}Trash Button{% endinlineicon %} Delete Post</samp> - click to remove the post from Facebook.
 We'll double-check with you before we destroy it, as there is no undo.